QuantumSavory/QuantumClifford.jl/docs/src/noisycircuits_ops.md

 ## Stabilizer Measurements

 A measurement over one or more qubits can also be performed, e.g., a direct stabilizer measurement on multiple qubits without the use of ancillary qubits.
 When applied to multiple qubits, this differs from `BellMeasurement` as it performs a single projection, unlike `BellMeasurement` which performs a separate projection for every single qubit involved.
 This measurement is implemented in [`DenseMeasurement`](@ref) which requires a Pauli operator on which to project and the index of the classical bit in which to store the result.
+Alternatively, there is [`SparseMeasurement`](@ref), which acts only on the subset of all qubits.

 ```@example 1
-[DenseMeasurement(P"XYZ", 1), DenseMeasurement(P"ZZZ", 2)]
+[DenseMeasurement(P"XYZ", 1), SparseMeasurement(P"Z", [2], 2), SparseMeasurement(P"XX", [1,3], 3)]
 ```

 TODO: SparseMeasurement, NoisyMeasurement